Choupie12/restful-booker-api-automation-/README.md

 The objective was to automate the execution of previously designed API test cases, validate responses, verify business rules, and generate execution reports.

+Note: Testing was performed against the public Restful Booker API environment.
+As the environment is shared and continuously updated, some results may vary between executions.

 ## Scope

 The following API endpoints were tested: